Before you start driving as a beginner, it’s wise to consider some driving tips for beginners that will help you drive as a pro.

 Before you get behind the wheel and let loose on the streets of New York, it’s wise to take a minute to get professional advice.

-Sadly, the majority of accidents in New York are caused by young people.
-Rather than becoming part of the statistics, get a load of the advice below and you’ll be confident and safe on the roads.
+Sadly, most accidents in New York are caused by young people.
+Rather than becoming part of the statistics, get a load of the advice below, and you’ll be confident and safe on the roads.

 1. Set Up Your Mirrors Correctly

-Before you even start the car, it’s vital that your mirrors are set up to give you maximum road visibility.
+Before starting the car, your mirrors must be set up to maximize road visibility.

 For most drivers, that means moving the side mirrors out until you can just see the edge of the car.
-However, that’s not far enough.
+However, more is needed.
 You want to see exactly what’s happening at the side of you.

-To do this move your head over to the left by the window and now adjust the left mirror out until you can see the edge of the car.
+To do this, move your head over to the left by the window and now adjust the left mirror until you can see the edge of the car.
 Move over to your right toward the heating controls and do the same to check your right mirror.

 Now you have the best possible view of the road.
 That said, it’s still vital that you…